soxueren/atsd/integration/pentaho/data-integration/README.md

 ### Merge two tables into one

-In that step we will append two tables to perform calculations inside one table.
-This table have unique row identifier (pair `datetime - tags.category`) so we can join them with INNER JOIN operation.
+In this step we will append two tables to perform calculations inside one table.
+This table will have a unique row identifier (pair `datetime - tags.category`) so we can join them with the INNER JOIN operation.

-- Open `Design` pane and find `Merge Join` in `Joins` category.
-Drag and drop it to `Transformation` pane
+- Open the `Design` pane and find `Merge Join` in the `Joins` category.
+Drag and drop it to the `Transformation` pane
 - Connect `Merge Join` to `Join Rows (cartesian product)` and choose `Right hand side stream of the join`
 - Connect `Merge Join` to `Prices` and choose `Left hand side stream of the join`
 - Configure `Merge Join` as shown in the screenshot below: